 Justin is a second generation pilot who started his flying career in St Louis.
 He completed his Instrument and Commercial Pilot Certificates in Colorado while also earning a Bachelor’s of Science in Aviation Technology from Metropolitan State University of Denver.
 At Scientific Aviation, Justin combines his passion for aviation with his interest in the environment.

 Bear completed his commercial, instrument and private flight ratings in Boulder Colorado while pursuing a degree in Geology from the University of Colorado.
 Bear is currently working as a full-time pilot for Scientific Aviation.
 Each day brings a new challenge and new people to work with.
 It is special to be part of an organization that is gathering first-hand data on the current state of our planet.
 When not flying science missions or working in the office Bear enjoys riding his mountain bike and generally doing activities that get him outside.

 Mackenzie Smith PhD

-Dr. Smith chose to pursue atmospheric science, in part, because of its interdisciplinary nature in that it requires individuals from a variety of backgrounds, including science, engineering, and many others, to work together to solve our common problems.
+Mackenzie received her Bachelor’s degree in chemistry from Muhlenberg College, and completed her PhD at Harvard, studying aerosol formation and morphology.
 During her postdoctoral work at University of Michigan, she became interested in using airborne measurement platforms to study atmospheric emissions, and her love for all things airplane began.
 Working at Scientific Aviation allows her to combine her burgeoning passion for aviation with her desires to conduct high-quality scientific research and tinker with instrumentation.
 At SciAv, she also gets to engage with scientists from different institutions all over the country, continue to participate in exciting research projects, and see some amazing sights from the air.
 When not talking about science or airplanes, she can be found drawing anything from human figures to instrument diagrams.
 She also enjoys riding her very impractical single speed bicycle in hilly Colorado.